 “It’s a kitchen sink of security out there,” Talwalkar said.
 “Small businesses don’t necessarily have access to the same tools as larger companies, and you need more protection than ever before.”

 But that doesn’t mean you don’t have options as a small business owner.
 You need both breadth and depth in your cybersecurity plan, according to Talwalkar, and you can get this by leveraging the strengths of already-built tools made for small businesses.

 Additionally, Talwalkar suggested that ensuring you have standard Anti-Virus protection with an integrated Firewall, a strong VPN, and basic Multi-Factor Authentication for any highly privileged login access is vital.
 Finally, don’t ignore patching — this is still by far the best protection to ensure vulnerabilities are not exploited.
-You can also access Mastercard’s Trust Center easily in Markaaz’s Small Business Resources section any time you need.
+You can also easily access Mastercard’s Trust Center in Markaaz’s Small Business Resources section whenever you need.